zstoebs/site/content/notes/life/index.md

 +++
 title = "on my life"
 date = 2022-03-01T17:55:47-06:00
-description = "Who even is she and does she even go here??" summary = "My guide to effective brand management -- the tenets, epiphanies, and fruits of my efforts -- a reflection of tasteful pride and confidence -- a learning policy optimized over 24 years." categories = ["me"] toc = true
+description = "gotta keep track" summary = "My guide to effective brand management -- the tenets, epiphanies, and fruits of my efforts -- a reflection of tasteful pride and confidence -- a learning policy optimized over 24 years." categories = ["me"] toc = true